run-ai/docs/docs/admin/troubleshooting/troubleshooting.md

     __Resolution:__ Review [inference prerequisites](../runai-setup/cluster-setup/cluster-prerequisites.md#inference) and install accordingly.

-???
-"New Deployment button is not showing"
-     __Symptom:__ The `New Deployment` button on the top right of the Deployments list does not show.

     __Root Cause:__ You do not have `ML Engineer` permissions.

 ???
 "Submitted Deployment remains in Pending state"